 The figures above do not cover the reimbursement of election expenses, which are treated separately.
-In the 2016 general election, each candidate (that secured at least one-quarter of the quota at any point in the count) was entitled to receive a reimbursement of up to $\textcircled{(0,0)}{(0,0)}$ .
-The total paid following the 2016 general election was $\textcircled{(0,0)}{(0,0)}$ .
+In the 2020 general election, each candidate (that secured at least one-quarter of the quota at any point in the count) was entitled to receive a reimbursement of up to €8,700.
+Candidates in European and presidential elections can claim up to €8,092.14 and €200,000 respectively, if their vote tally is at least 25% of the quota for the constituency (CI, 2021).
+The overall spend in general elections has continued to fall and in 2020 was down 13% to €7,336,723 compared to 2016.
+Over €2.5 million was reimbursed by the state to qualified candidates (SIPO, 2020b).

 Combining all of these different funding sources, the total sum paid to political parties and candidates was just over €16 million in 2015.
-As Liam Weeks comments: state funding "amounts to 84% of parties' total income and indicates the extent to which they have become dependent on the state for survival."
+As Liam Weeks comments, state funding "amounts to 84% of parties' total income and indicates the extent to which they have become dependent on the state for survival."

 While a lack of transparency in the sources of political finance used to be a big problem in Irish politics, the very considerably increased levels of state funding have reduced this problem, and strengthened regulation of political donations and campaign spending during elections.
-Candidates are required to declare all donations over €600, while political parties are required to declare all donations over €1,500.
-The amount of private donations to parties is now low, totaling €173,000 in 2015.
+Candidates are required to declare all donations over €000, while political parties are required to declare all donations over €1,500.
+The maximum donation that may be accepted by a teachta dálas (member of parliament); senator; member of the European Parliament; Dáil, Seanad or European election candidate; or a presidential candidate/election agent from any individual or registered corporate donor in a calendar year is €1,000 (SIPO, 2015).
+The amount of reported private donations to parties is now relatively low, totaling €152,000 in 2020, with Sinn Féin accounting for almost half of all donations (McQuinn, 2021).

 During elections (i.e., from the date of dissolution of the Dáil until polling day) there are strict limits on how much candidates can spend.
-For the 2016 general election, this ranged from 37,650 in a three-seat constituency to 45,200 in a five seat constituency.
+For the 2020 general election, this ranged from €30,150 in a three-seat constituency to €45,200 in a five-seat constituency (CI, 2021).
 One caveat is that, outside of the "official" campaign period (defined above), there are no limits on what selected or prospective candidates may spend - which seems to be an odd omission.